ItzAshu397/Good-Shadows/README.md

 # Good Shadows

-good-shadows is a NPM package which allows to get perfect shadows without any effort
+good-shadows is a NPM package which allows to get perfect shadows without any effort.

 # How to install this package?